These Are Your First Steps | Capture Date: January 14, 2016 | Location: Barnegat Bay Beach, Barnegat, NJ

 Once More Unto the Breach | Capture Date: December 21, 2016 | Location: Rand’s Marina, Great Bay Boulevard, NJ

 Last but certainly not least is so damn cliché but I’ll be damned if it doesn’t apply here.
 Now I know I said this list was not going in any kind of ranked order, so it just so happens that this is my personal favorite of 2016.
 Made on the first day of winter it already marks a special place in my deepening photo cache.
 This easily slots into my all time top three, only behind this and this.
 Maybe it’s coincidence maybe it’s not, but all three have come from the same spot, what once was Rand’s Marina, and at the same time of year—December.
-Granted alignment has something to do with it—winter is when the sun jogs far enough to the southeast bringing it to a full prominence this spot otherwise lacks in summer.
+Granted alignment has something to do with it—winter is when the sun jogs far enough to the southwest bringing it to a full prominence this spot otherwise lacks in summer.
 But more so I think it’s the hundred or so derelict pilings that make this spot so special.
 It offers seemingly endless combinations of compositions to exploit.
 It’s a true go to spot for any landscape photographer.

 There it is, folks.
 My favorite photo moments from 2016 captured in 12 photographs.
 I want to thank you all for taking the time to share in the photo journey with me, and if you haven’t already please check out my best of lists from 2014 and 2015.
 Thanks again, and cheers to a happier, healthier, and better 2017.
 We all can make a difference.